DocPolarBERT: A Pre-trained Model for Document Understanding with Relative Polar Coordinate Encoding of Layout Structures: Limitations

 Our proposed document encoder model requires text and layout annotations from an OCR model, which is different from end-to-end systems that directly process raw documents.
 Note that although running an OCR can be a costly step, it is nevertheless often done in practical settings, where the data is preprocessed before being archived.

 We evaluate our approach only on named-entity recognition, which is the most common benchmark for layout models, but it may not cover all use cases.

 Finally, our pre-training data consists of a mix of \textsc{OCR-IDL} and \textsc{DOCILE}, totaling 1.8M documents, whereas many document understanding models leverage \textsc{IIT-CDIP}, which contains 11M documents.
-However, \textsc{IIT-CDIP} lacks publicly available layout annotations, and obtaining them requires extensive and costly OCR processing.
 We opted for datasets with openly available text and layout annotations to ensure reproducibility.
 This choice facilitates fair comparison and avoids the reproducibility issues common in document understanding research, where OCR outputs are often proprietary and can heavily affect downstream performance.